barath-atomleap/news/README.md

-# articles-service
+# news-service

-Micro service to save and retrieve articles.
+Micro service to save and retrieve news articles.
-# articles-service
+# news-service